Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 only select along the inner "subarray" dimensions, and pretend like the outer "batching" dimensions are our "array".

-For example, say we have an image:
+For example, say we have an image, represented in [scikit-image](https://scikit-image.org/) as a 3-D array:

 ```{eval-rst}
 .. plot::